ghostffcode/passwordless_login/README.md

 ```

 ### Increase number of login trials
 To increase the number of login trials, you can change private variable in the passwordless class file.
-The variable name is `trial`.
+The variable name is `$trial`.